PartyDAO/party-protocol/docs/crowdfund.md

 `CollectionBuyCrowdfund`s are created via the `createCollectionBuyCrowdfund()` function. `CollectionBuyCrowdfund`s:

 - Are trying to buy _any_ token ID on an ERC721 contract.
-- While active, users can contribute ETH to the cause.
+- While active, users can contribute ETH.
-- Succeeds if the host executes an arbitrary call with value through `buy()` to acquire an eligible NFT.
+- Succeeds if the host executes an arbitrary call with value through `buy()` which successfully acquires an eligible NFT.
 - Fails if the `expiry` time passes before acquiring an eligible NFT.

 #### Crowdfund Specific Creation Options